thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 templateEngine.addMessageResolver(messageResolver);
 ```

-And why would you want to have more than one message resolver? for the same
+And why would we want to have more than one message resolver? for the same
 reason as template resolvers: message resolvers are ordered and if the first one
 cannot resolve a specific message, the second one will be asked, then the third,
 etc.